Last Updated on November 29, 2022 by Editor

 The 1829 Judd-Harris House was built by “two guys in the marble business” next to Middlebury’s marble quarry.
 It became a rooming house, and then, for a very short period, a brothel, before former boarder Henry Sheldon bought the place and started to collect things.
 Lots of things.

 In 1882 Sheldon chartered the three-story building as a museum – making it the “Oldest Community Based Museum in the Country.”
-It is now known for its architecture, its six black marble fireplaces (thanks to Judd and Harris) and a beloved garden.
+It is now known for its architecture, its six black marble fireplaces (thanks to Judd and Harris), and its beloved garden.

 The Sheldon is also a repository for all of the papers and publications that Henry Sheldon hoar…, um “collected” throughout his years – photos, newspapers, diaries and war papers going back over two hundred years.
 Those researching local Vermont roots will positively swoon with joy.